Last Updated on January 13, 2023 by Admin

 When you do, natural decomposed granite will continue to experience weathering.
 And, as it breaks down, it will provide nutrients to your soil.

-Natural DG is also a good choice for landscaping that you want to drain well.
+Natural Decomposed Granite is also a good choice for landscaping that you want to drain well.
 This is because it is not a completely solid surface.
 Thus, is it more permeable.
 This means there are small air pockets that will allow both moisture and oxygen to pass through.

-That said, if natural DG is compacted well, it becomes very hard.
+That said, if natural Decomposed Granite is compacted well, it becomes very hard.
 This allows you to use it for driveways, walkways and patio surfaces.

 Stabilized Decomposed Granite